Japan Odyssey, an Escorted Small Group Tour

-Odyssey Traveller's escorted tours, Exploring Japan , are small group tour packages that will take you from Japan's imperial city of Kyoto to the neon-lit capital of Tokyo, tracing nearly 2,000 years of history and culture of the Land of the Rising Sun.
+Odyssey Traveller's escorted tours, Japan Odyssey, are small group tour packages that will take you from Japan's imperial city of Kyoto to the neon-lit capital of Tokyo, tracing nearly 2,000 years of history and culture of the Land of the Rising Sun.
 This first departure each year is timed to allow the traveller to visit Japan during Hanami or Cherry blossom season

 Japan now has the world's third largest economy following the country's remarkable post-war expansion, and the Japanese enjoy the highest life expectancy in the world (81 years for men and 87 years for women, as of 2018).
-A modern, highly industrialised country, Japan is still heavily influenced by the legends and myths from its imperial history, as can be seen in its art, architecture, literature, and traditions.
+A modern, highly industrialised country, Japan is still heavily influenced by the legends and myths from its imperial history, to Shoguns, as can be seen in its art, architecture, literature, and traditions.

-In Exploring Japan, we will be led by our English-speaking guides as we learn about Shintoism and Buddhism, visit temples and other UNESCO-protected World Heritage Sites, admire the country's natural scenery, understand the concept of forest bathing on spiritual well being and immerse ourselves in Japan's rich culture.
+In this Japan Odyssey, we will be led by our English-speaking guides as we learn about Shintoism and Buddhism, visit temples and other UNESCO-protected World Heritage Sites, admire the country's natural scenery, understand the concept of forest bathing on spiritual well being and immerse ourselves in Japan's rich culture.

 Kyoto, the "thousand-year capital", is synonymous with traditional Japan, evoking images of ancient temples, Shinto shrines, geishas in kimonos, quiet tea ceremonies, cherry blossoms , and Zen gardens.
 Originally named Heian-kyo ("capital of peace and tranquility"), Kyoto became the seat of the imperial court beginning in the year 794 until 1869, when the capital moved to Edo (modern-day Tokyo).
 Heian-kyo was renamed Kyoto (simply, "capital city") in the 11th century, and retained a lot of its traditional architecture as it was spared from bombings during World War II.